MEET OUR TEAM

 Meet Our Team

 Christina develops and executes immigration strategies for a wide range of corporate clients in a variety of industries, including U.S. companies seeking to hire foreign workers and multinational companies transferring foreign employees and executives to the U.S. She also represents foreign investors, and serves as immigration counsel to a corporate services law firm with particular emphasis in assisting European interests in the United States.
 In addition, Christina helps individuals achieve their immigration goals including obtaining work visas, family-based visas and represents individuals on a pro bono basis in a variety of immigration proceedings and applications.
 Previously, she practiced as a litigator at Sidley Austin, where she defended companies in complex federal and state litigation, including multi-district litigation.
-She earned her J.D. at Loyola University of Chicago Law School, where she graduated magna cum laude.
+Christina earned her J.D. at Loyola University of Chicago Law School, where she graduated magna cum laude.
 In addition, she holds a Master of Philosophy Degree in Medieval Studies from Yale University, a Master of Arts Degree in English Literature from McGill University, and a Bachelor of Arts Degree in French and English Literature from Dalhousie University.
-She has significant experience working with students, and taught English for one year at the Lycee Condorcet in Paris, France after obtaining her undergraduate degree.
-Originally from Canada, she came to the U.S. in F-1 student status and naturalized in 2006.
+She has significant experience working with students, and is currently an Adjunct Faculty member at the DePaul College of Law.
+Originally from Canada, Christina came to the U.S. in F-1 student status and naturalized in 2006.

 As a first generation Mexican-American, Brenda has always had a passion for immigration law.
 She earned her Bachelor’s degree in Political Science and Spanish with a concentration in Pre-Law and a minor in communication from Millikin University in Decatur, IL.
 From there, Brenda gained several years of experience as an immigration paralegal while she attended the John Marshall Law School in Chicago, where she served as Vice President of the Student Association of Immigration Law.
 Brenda is fluent in Spanish and English.